sreegeethi/CO_BEAT/README.md

     | PyAudioAnalysis with SVM | 74% |
     | Neural network | 67% |

-* **Covid-Prediction-Chest-Xray** folder has the code from generating models using 3 ways
+* **Covid-Prediction-Chest-Xray** folder has the code for generating models using 3 ways:

     1. Using pre-trained Densenet121 for feature extraction followed by svm for classification
     2. Using pre-trained Densenet169 for feature extraction followed by svm for classification